cp-algorithms/cp-algorithms/src/graph/dinic.md

 Secondly, suppose there have already been $\sqrt{V}$ phases.
 Then all the augmenting paths with the length $\le\sqrt{V}$ have been found.
 Let $f$ be the current flow, $f'$ be the maximum flow.
 Consider their difference $f' - f$.
 It is a flow in $G^R$ of value $|f'| - |f|$ and on each edge it is either $0$ or $1$.
 It can be decomposed into $|f'| - |f|$ paths from $s$ to $t$ and possibly cycles.
 As the network is unit, they can't have common vertices, so the total number of vertices is $\ge (|f'| - |f|)\sqrt{V}$, but it is also $\le V$, so in another $\sqrt{V}$ iterations we will definitely find the maximum flow.

+### Unit capacities networks

+In a more generic settings when all edges have unit capacities, _but the number of incoming and outgoing edges is unbounded_, the paths can't have common edges rather than common vertices.
+In a similar way it allows to prove the bound of $\sqrt E$ on the number of iterations, hence the running time of Dinic algorithm on such networks is at most $O(E \sqrt E)$.

+Finally, it is also possible to prove that the number of phases on unit capacity networks doesn't exceed $O(V^{2/3})$, providing an alternative estimate of $O(EV^{2/3})$ on the networks with particularly large number of edges.

 ## Implementation

 ```{.cpp file=dinic}